magerton/research-computing-bootcamp/reproducible-research-git-data-management.md

 # Why bother with reproducible research?

-1. We are scientists who (ostensibly) care about the truth, and need others to be able to verify it
+1. We are scientists who (ostensibly) care about the truth, and need others to be able to verify it (altristic).

-2. We can build off one another's work.
+2. We can build off one another's work (spillovers).

-2. Journals care about it.
+2. Journals care about it (*not* altruistic).

-3. It'll make your life easier (in the long run).
+3. It'll make your life easier (in the long run) (also not altruistic).

 # New AER Reproducibility Guidelines (Methods)

 - AER's [Data and Code Availability Policy](https://www.aeaweb.org/journals/policies/data-code)

+    *It is the policy of the American Economic Association to publish papers only if the data and code used in the analysis are clearly and precisely documented, and access to the data and code is clearly and precisely documented and is non-exclusive to the authors.*

+# More on AER guidelines

-    For econometric, simulation, and experimental papers, the replication materials shall include
+- *For econometric, simulation, and experimental papers, the replication materials shall include*

     a. the data set(s),

     b. the programs used to create any final and analysis data sets from raw data,

     c. programs used to run the final models, and

     d. description sufficient to allow all programs to be run.

 - Social Science Data Editors [Verification guidance](https://social-science-data-editors.github.io/guidance/Verification_guidance.html) and [Replication Template](https://github.com/AEADataEditor/replication-template/blob/master/REPLICATION.md)